Codecademy - JavaScript

 .
 It should:

-to be a stringreturn a number representing what that Earth-weight would equate to on the
+return a number representing what that Earth-weight would equate to on the planet

 passed in.